mbridak/not1mm/README.md

 ## Changes of note

+- [23-4-29] Added callsign and connect button to the bandmap.
 - [23-4-28] Added a bandmap window (WIP) to track spots.
 Clicked spots now tune radio and sets callsign.
 - [23-4-24] CWT now prefills exchange based on past CWT contacts in database.
 Fixed crash when editing an existing contest that does not exist.
 Removed legacy stylesheet from configuration settings dialog.
 - [23-4-23] Added CWOps CWT.
 Added EXCH macro.
 Fixed messed up columns in log window.